abse4411/projz_renpy_translation/README.md

 You will also find that the translation result is not displayed when playing game for the first time.
 This is because a large number of translated texts are currently in the queue, so you need to wait for the value of the queue reduced to 0 and re-enter the game scene.

-Finally, you can save the current translation results to the game by clicking the "Save translations to the game" button.
+Finally, you can save the current translation results to the game by clicking the "Save translations" button.
 By doing this, even if you close the translator, you can still load translations from the translation cache.

    ![main_ui.png](imgs/ui_s7.png)